Hot Fudge Cheesecake Bars

 - Hot fudge sauce, Mini Oreos, Freshly whipped, sweetened whip cream to garnish

-Mix together cookie crumbs and butter and press into the bottom of prepared pan.
+- Mix together cookie crumbs and butter and press into the bottom of the prepared pan.

-Remove to cooling rack, let cool to room temperature then chill in the refrigerator.
+- Remove to a cooling rack, let cool to room temperature then chill in the refrigerator.

 Serving Size:1 bar